 4. You may experience swelling.

-Immediately after the treatment, my lips were swollen — and the next morning, they were even more swollen.
+Immediately after the injections, my lips were swollen — and the next morning, they were even more swollen.
 To help reduce them, I used ice packs on and off for the first day.
 (FYI, bruising can happen too.)

 Because of the potential for swelling and bruising, it’s essential that you plan your appointment in advance.
 You wouldn’t want to get your lips treated right before a big event and risk experiencing these side effects during the event.

-5. Fillers can be expensive.
+5. Lip injections can be expensive.

 The price for lip injections varies based on a variety of factors, including where you live in the United States and who you’re seeing for them.
-In New York, lip fillers can cost between $600 and $1,000.
+In New York, lip injections can cost between $600 and $1,000.
 A reputable, experienced injector may be on the pricier side, but the difference in price is well worth it.
 It is not worth getting lumps, asymmetry, or fake-looking lips if you are injected by someone who does not have enough experience.

 6. Plan accordingly if you’re prone to cold sores or thinking of getting any other procedures near your lips.